wasp-os/wasp-os/docs/appguide.rst

 In other words if we want a watch built around a tiny microcontroller to be sufficiently "smart" then it has to be all about the applications.

-This guide will help you get started writing applications for WASP.
+This guide will help you get started writing applications for wasp-os.
 Have fun!

 .. [#] The fixed function mobile phones that existed before iOS and Android took over the industry were retrospectively renamed "feature phones" to